mlyszczek/psmq/readme.md

 Why?
 ====

 Good, question.
-Why would you want to add more code, to your project, when you can do all this thing using ordinary queues - after all **psmq** is implemented on top of **mqueue**.
+Why would you want to add more code, to your project, when you can do all these things using ordinary queues - after all **psmq** is implemented on top of **mqueue**.
 Well, if you only communicate processes in 1:1 way, you won't find this library useful - it's easy enough to create 2 queues and send/receive from them.
-No, publish subscribe shines best when you need to communicate N:N processes.
-That is for example, you have process 1 that handles **CAN** hardware and reads battery level.
+No. Publish subscribe model shines best when you need to communicate N:N processes.
+That is for example, you have process1 that handles hardware and reads battery level via **CAN**.
 Now couple of processes might be interested in battery level, so you simply publish that information on "/battery/level" topic and any other processes might subscribe to it and read it.
-Some examples who could be interested in such messages:
+Some examples who could be interested in such
+messages:

 * graphical user interface - for nice displaying battery status
 * engine control unit - to shut down engine to prevent battery damage